-Each application will be evaluated in a two-part process.
-First, applications will be screened to ensure that they meet the administrative requirements as set forth in this Program solicitation.
-Second, applications that meet these requirements will be technically evaluated by ad hoc reviewers and by a review panel.
+Each proposal will be evaluated in a two-part process.
+First, proposals will be screened to ensure that they meet the administrative requirements as set forth in this program solicitation.
+Second, proposals that meet these requirements will be technically evaluated by ad hoc reviewers and by a review panel.
 Ad hoc and panel reviewers will be selected based on training, expertise and experience and as a group will cover all aspects of microbial genomics.
-The panel makeup will reflect a balance (i) of individuals from various types of institutions (e.g., colleges, universities, industry, private non profit organizations, state and federal agencies), (ii) age and geographic distribution, and (iii) diversity with respect to gender and ethnicity.
+The panel makeup will reflect a balance (i) of individuals from various types of organizations (e.g., colleges, universities, industry, private non profit organizations, state and federal agencies), (ii) age and geographic distribution, and (iii) diversity with respect to gender and ethnicity.